rrafal/django-navigation/README.md

 updated and click "Refresh".
 You can also select all menus and update them all at once.

 Once you create a menu, you need to add it to template.
 Use **show_navigation_menu** to do it.
 You need to give it menu name.
-You can also intruct it to display only a part of the menu.
+You can also tell it to display only a part of the menu.

     {% show_navigation_menu "Main Menu" with root="/accounts/"  %}